 The public transportation model was the most popular option with a strong majority of participants (45) rating it as either 'Highly Desirable' or 'Desirable'.
-The other three scenarios 4 One table voted for a combination of the ride share model and public transportation model were rated similarly to each other with roughly half of participants rating them as desirable or highly desirable.
-"I like the public transportation model because it is inclusive of all people" "More environmentally friendly, safer than people owning their own cars, more reliable and accessible" Which of these models for driverless vehicles is your preferred scenario?
+The second most popular option was improving the current system with 36 people rating that option as desirable or highly desirable.
+The other two scenarios were rated similarly to each other with roughly half of participants rating them as desirable or highly desirable.
+When explaining why the public transportation model was their preferred option, two different participants said: "I like the public transportation model because it is inclusive of all people" "More environmentally friendly, safer than people owning their own cars, more reliable and accessible" Which of these models for driverless vehicles is your preferred scenario?

-Despite being the most popular scenario, some participants who voted for it as most desirable also expressed some concerns about it: "Public transport is more accessible and affordable [with driverless vehicles].
+Despite being the most popular scenario, some participants who voted for the public transportation model as most desirable also expressed some concerns about it: "Public transport is more accessible and affordable [with driverless vehicles].
 However, consideration of employment and[/]or redundancy is paramount.
-If unemployment was to rise, our economy would be affected and public funding would need to be used in other areas."
+If unemployment was to rise, our economy would be affected, and public funding would need to be used in other areas."
 "Public transport would be the best option, but if it failed to meet the needs, as now, people would resort to individual ownership and public transport would become neglected and inefficient."
 "Improve or implement driverless public transport before we go down the route of individual or shared driverless cars."
 Some participants who chose the public transportation model as the most desirable option expressed reasons for choosing it which often considered how it might interact with other models: "In the short term it will need to be a mixture of all 4 whilst our technologies revolutionise and "catch up" so to speak but ideally there will be a mix of individual ownership and public transportation as there is with our current vehicles."

 "I would like the individual ownership model but feel it would be too expensive initially hence a public transportation model would be an achievable first step to full driverless models."
 "Public transport model combined with ride share as an integrated model is likely to bring the greatest benefits.
 The current system does need improving if public transport policy is about encouraging more people to use buses/rail.
 Individual ownership - there will always be those that want their own vehicle."
 Whilst the public transportation model received the most support when participants voted, it was not seen as a perfect solution.
-Many of the participants who voted for it as most desirable also worried that introducing driverless vehicles to public transport might have some negative consequences such as causing some people to lose their jobs.
-Others also thought that it might still need to be integrated with other models, such as ride-sharing, to meet all people's transport needs.
-Finally, others suggested that the general standard of public transport, for example reliability and cleanliness, would need to improve for people to use driverless public transport vehicles, and otherwise they may be wasted.
-Therefore, while in general participants broadly agreed, they attached different conditions and often had diverse reasons for reaching similar conclusions.
-Policymakers will need to carry out more work to better understand, and attempt to explore, the potential for wider consensus about these underlying conditions and reasons, before being confident that there is significant public support for a driverless public transport model.
+Many of the participants who voted for it as most desirable also worried that introducing driverless vehicles to public transport might have some negative consequences, such as causing job losses.
+Others also thought that it might still need to be integrated with other models, such as ride-sharing, to meet all of people's transport needs.
+Finally, some suggested that the general standard of public transport, for example reliability and cleanliness, would need to improve for people to use driverless public transport vehicles, otherwise they may be wasted.
+Therefore, while in general participants broadly agreed, they attached a range of conditions to this preference, and often had diverse reasons for reaching their conclusions.
+Policymakers will need to carry out more work to better understand people's views before being confident that there is significant public support for a driverless public transport model.